-There are five categories of medications that are used to treat IBD and help manage a patient’s symptoms:1
+There are six categories of medications that are used to treat IBD and help manage a patient’s symptoms:1

 Patients may need to try a range of different types or combinations of medications before they find a treatment regimen that works effectively for them.
 Furthermore, a treatment regimen that works well for a patient for one time period may not work as well in the future, because the disease is constantly changing over time.
 Patients may need to go through various periods of adjusting medications, or trying new types of medications, in order to find the most effective regimen at different times.

 What are aminosalicylates?

 One type of treatment for IBD is a class of drugs called “anti-inflammatories,” which reduce inflammation in the body.1,2 Aminosalicylates are special type of anti-inflammatory drug that are often prescribed to people with inflammatory bowel diseases.
 Aminosalicylates contain 5-aminosalicylic acid, which is called “5-ASA” for short.
 5-ASA can help to reduce inflammation in the digestive tract by working directly on the lining of the bowel of the digestive tract.

 Types of aminosalicylate medicines that are used to treat IBD include:

 - Mesalamine (brand names: Asacol, Pentasa, Apriso, Lialda, Delzicol, Asacol HD, Rowasa, Canasa)

 - Balsalazide (brand names: Colazal)